Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Calculations and findings

 \subsection{Transversal concavity}

 We now pay attention to the nonlocal structure of the resulting potentials shown in Fig.~\ref{fig:u2x2}.
 In particular, we focus on the transversal concavity of the potential along the diagonal.
-If the potential were local, then $rU(r,r')r'$ would vanish away from the diagonal $r\!=\!r'$, being very strong along the diagonal.
-To study these features let us introduce the alternative set coordinates $xy$ given by
+If the potentials were local, then $rU(r,r')r'$ would vanish away from the diagonal $r\!=\!r'$, becoming very strong along the diagonal.
+To study these features let us introduce the alternative coordinate set $xy$ given by

-As illustrated in Fig.~\ref{fig:axes}, this represents a forty-five degree counter-clockwise rotation of $rr'$ axes, with $y$ representing the departure from the diagonal defined by $r\!=\!r'$.
+As illustrated in Fig.~\ref{fig:axes}, this represents a forty-five degree counter-clockwise rotation of the $rr'$ axes, with $y$ representing the departure from the diagonal defined by $r\!=\!r'$.

 With these coordinates we denote ${\cal U}(x,y) \equiv r'U_l(r',r)r$.
-To examine the potential in vicinity of the diagonal we perform a series expansion up to second order in the $y$ coordinate
+To examine the potential in vicinities of the diagonal we perform a series expansion up to second order in the $y$ coordinate

 with ${\cal U}''(x,0)\!\equiv\!\partial^2U(x,y)/\partial y^2|_{y=0}$, the concavity of the potential on the diagonal.